 Unlike ground water aquifers, which have a natural protective layer above them, all surface waters are susceptible to contamination because they are exposed at the surface and lack a protective barrier from contamination.
-Accidental spills, releases, sudden precipitation events that result in overland runoff, or storm sewer discharges can allow pollutants to readily enter the source water and potentially contaminant the drinking water at the WVAWC - Montgomery District's intake.
+Accidental spills, releases, sudden precipitation events that result in overland runoff, or storm sewer discharges can allow pollutants to readily enter the source water and potentially contaminant the drinking water at the intake.
 Because of this, the Source Water Protection Area, hereinafter referred to as the SWPA, consists of two (2) types of delineations, which include the Watershed Delineation Area and the Zone of Critical Concern.

-Watershed Delineation Area
+• Watershed Delineation Area

-The first type of delineation is the Watershed Delineation Area, hereinafter referred to as WSDA, which covers approximately 5,394,187 acres in the Kanawha River Watershed.
-The WSDA includes the entire watershed area upstream of the WVAWC - Montgomery District's intake, and includes waters from the State of West Virginia and the State of Kentucky (Figure 1).
-The perimeter of the catchment area provides the water to the WVAWC - Montgomery District's water treatment plant's supply intake.
-The WSDA for the Montgomery area consisted mainly of industrial or commercial sites.
+The first type of delineation is the Watershed Delineation Area, hereinafter referred to as WSDA, which encompasses approximately 4,370,425 acres in the New River Watershed (Figure 1).
+The WSDA includes the entire watershed area upstream of the intake, and includes waters from the State of West Virginia and the State of Kentucky.
+The perimeter of the catchment area provides the water to the water treatment plant's supply intake.
+The WSDA for the New River area consisted mainly of commercial land uses.